ahmadalwy3/ahmadalwy3/Dashboard:-3rd-party-filters.md

 Un-check this option if you do not want cosmetic filters to be parsed and enforced.
 This option is mostly of interest for those who want to further reduce uBlock Origin's memory and CPU footprint.
 Cosmetic filtering has no value privacy-wise, its only purpose is to [hide elements](https://adblockplus.org/filters#elemhide) on a web page which can't be blocked otherwise.
 An example of this are the ads served with some Google Search results.

-Note that disabling this option will also cause your own custom cosmetic filters (if any) to be ignored.
+Note that if you disable this option, your own custom cosmetic filters (if any) will still be enforced.

 ##### Stock filter lists